gmarkall/nbep-7/README.md

 In order to implement an external memory manager using these easily, Numba will provide a memory manager class with implementations of the `memhostalloc` and `mempin` methods.
 Im

+# Current model / implementation

+- Numba Driver keeps list of allocations and deallocations
+- Finalizers for Numba-allocated objects add the object to the list of deallocation.
+- Allocation and deallocations lists shared between several primitives:
+  - Device memory
+  - Pinned memory
+  - Mapped memory
+  - Streams
+  - Modules
+  - ... ?
+- Numba uses total memory size to determine how many pending deallocations it will keep around - a fraction of total GPU memory determined by `CUDA_DEALLOC_RATIO`.

 # Prototyping / experimental implementation